 At this point, you should have a stable family life.
 I’m a bit biased here because we’ve been married for almost 20 years.
 It’s a lot easier to achieve goals when you have a supportive partner.
 Marrying Mrs. RB40 was the best move I made when I was young.
 We are a great team.
 I wouldn’t have been able to retire early if she wasn’t on board with the idea.

 Kids… What can I say?
 Some people love them, some people don’t.
 IMO, you should be done with kids by the time you’re 45.
-What I mean is, you shouldn’t have more kids at this point.
+What I mean is you shouldn’t have more kids at this point.
 They are disruptive.
 Who wants to chase babies around when you’re in your late 40s?
+Little kids are exhausting.

 6. Know Your Parents’ Plan